 Here based on \cite{dash2000feature}, $\alpha$ is assumed to be $\alpha = \frac{\text{ln}(0.5)}{\bar{dist}}$ where $\bar{dist}$ is the average distance of all points after feature $t$ is removed.
-After calculation of all features' entropy, the best features subset should be determined by calculating the cluster quality.
-In this study, scattering criteria is used to measure the cluster quality, considering the scatter matrix in multiple discriminant analysis.
+After the calculation of all features' entropy, the best features subset should be determined by calculating the cluster quality.
+In this study, scattering criteria are used to measure the cluster quality, considering the scatter matrix in multiple discriminant analysis.
 The within-cluster scatter $P_W$ and between-cluster scatter $P_B$ can be calculated in the following way:

 Here $m$ is the total mean vector and $m_j$ is the mean vector for cluster $j$.
-Thus, $m$ is obtained by getting average over all clusters, and $m_j$ is obtained by getting the average over cluster $j$.
-To evaluate the cluster quality using between-cluster scatter and within-cluster scatter the ``Invariant criterion'' $tr(P_W^{-1}P_B)$ is used, which measures the ration of between-cluster to within-cluster scatter.
-If we add an important feature to subset, $tr(P_W^{-1}P_B)$ increases, and if we add an unimportant feature to the subset, $tr(P_W^{-1}P_B)$ decreases or remains unchanged.
-Figure \ref{fig:f4} shows the procedure of selecting best feature subset.
+Thus, $m$ is obtained by getting the average over all clusters, and $m_j$ is obtained by getting the average over cluster $j$.
+To evaluate the cluster quality using between-cluster scatter and within-cluster scatter the ``Invariant criterion'' $tr(P_W^{-1}P_B)$ is used, which measures the ratio of between-cluster to within-cluster scatter.
+If we add an important feature to the subset, $tr(P_W^{-1}P_B)$ increases, and if we add an unimportant feature to the subset, $tr(P_W^{-1}P_B)$ decreases or remains unchanged.